demitrigallegos/Crypto-API-ETL-Pipeline-Project/README.md

-# Crypto-API-Project
+# Crypto-API-Project1
-This project collects and visualizes real-time cryptocurrency market data using the CoinGecko API, Python, MySQL, and Power BI.
+This project develops an end-to-end data pipelione to collect and visualizes real-time cryptocurrency market data using the CoinGecko API, Python, MySQL, and Power BI.

 CoinGecko Cryptocurrency Data Analytics Dashboard